In need of a few new advertisement ideas?

 - Greenweez reported an 80 percent increase in mobile conversion rate and 66 percent lower CPA on mobile from AMP traffic between January and March 2017.

 AMP now supports dynamic content, checkout and payments, and A/B testing (note that it does not support third-party testing).
+These new features should help you come up with effective advertisement ideas for your business.

 Also, keep in mind that Google suggests you not use AMP if your site has complex checkout flows.